 He explains that each piece of Palestinian needlework is a carefully created story in thread, and a part of Palestinian heritage to be safeguarded.

 This traditional Palestinian craft of intricate cross stitch is known as tatreez.
-It is an ancient art form, passed down through generations of Palestinian women, which not only adorns garments and accessories but also narrates a rich history of a people steadfast in preserving their cultural heritage despite adversities.
+It is an ancient art form, passed down through generations of Palestinian women, which not only adorns garments and accessories but also narrates a rich history of a people steadfast in preserving their cultural legacy despite adversities.
 In these stitches stories are built from threads of culture, heritage and resilience.
 This craft has become a symbol of Palestinian identity and can be found in homes of most Palestinian families, in the West Bank, Gaza strip, Israel and far afield in the diaspora.

 Cross stitch embroidery is an ancient craft, practised by communities across the globe.
 It’s difficult to say when and where this technique first started but it has been an integral part of the region's textile tradition and has deep roots in Palestinian history, dating back centuries, perhaps even longer.
 Archaeological digs in Jericho have found representations of women wearing embroidered thoub ( a traditional Palestinian dress) and there is evidence to suggest that the “current embroidery styles are part of a cultural tradition that dates back thousands of years”.
 It is so deeply ingrained in the culture that in 2021 “The art of embroidery in Palestine, practices, skills, knowledge and rituals” were inscribed in UNESCO’s list of “Intangible Cultural Heritage of Humanity”.